-We can learn about a country by exploring its attractions, studying its history, or reading its literature.
-But we can learn much more about a country when we dive deep into its culture.
+We can learn about a country by exploring its attractions, history, or literature.
+But we can learn more about a country by diving deep into its culture.
 Cultures are reflections of nations.
-They comprise many aspects to show us how each nation used to be in the past as well as what their present day is like.
-Traditions are one vital part of any culture, shaping nations alongside languages, religions, art, and more.
+They comprise many aspects that show us how each nation used to be in the past and what their present day is like.
+Traditions are vital to any culture, shaping nations alongside languages, religions, art, and more.

 Traditions, in particular, are best represented by festivals, the celebrations people of each country organise to honour an event or revive a memory.
 For the most part, festivals are known for celebrating religious events.
 Still, they can be related to art, music, literature, or even unique weather, such as India’s Holi, the Hindu festival of colour—a well-known festival that occurs annually in March to welcome a new beginning with the start of spring.
 Australia, too, has its very own colourful festival, Vivid Sydney.
 This is a festival of light and music where people celebrate the innovation, beauty, and originality of what is by far the most famous Australian city, Sydney.